bootphon/phonemizer/paper/paper.md

 boundaries.
 The third `phonemizer` backend is Segments [@forkel:2019], a Python package providing Unicode Standard tokenization routines and orthography segmentation.
 It relies on a grapheme to phoneme mapping to generate the transcription.
-This backend is mostly usefull for low-resource languages, for which users with linguistic expertise can write their own mappings.
-Six languages are provided as exemples with `phonemizer`: Chintang, Cree, Inuktitut, Japanese, Sesotho and Yucatec.
+This backend is mostly useful for low-resource languages, for which users with linguistic expertise can write their own mappings.
+Six languages are provided as examples with `phonemizer`: Chintang, Cree, Inuktitut, Japanese, Sesotho and Yucatec.

 Text to phones transcription is a critical need in different applications